List of Tamiya product lines: 1/14 trucks

 In addition, sound and lighting options are available for the trucks and semi-trailers both from Tamiya and aftermarket manufacturers.

 Tamiya's original light- and soundkit is the "MFU", a plug-and-play module specifically designed for their line of trucks but unfortunately this unit is very old, inaccurate and clumsy compared to those available from aftermarket manufacturers such as the Servonaut brand from German Tematik.

 Aftermarket manufacturers also offer a complete range of various conversion kits, including hydraulic accessories, new cabs, cab alterations, add-on details, new lights of all kinds, sound as mentioned above, and all kinds of tailored accessories from which the user can change his truck into either a truck he's seen streetside or the truck of his dreams.

 All around the world different clubs form to make "dioramas" that suits the 1/14-scale which they use as social gathering points and to challenge and admire other user's rigs and driving skills, and these clubs are rapidly expanding all the way from Asia through Europe to America with members of all ages.

-Tanks (1/16 scale)
+1/16 R/C tanks

 Tamiya's radio controlled tanks have options such as sound, light and optional parts to depict different variants.